 Electronic tendering will be a European requirement in the near future.
 To register as a new user from a Supplier Company, first check to see if your company is already registered.
 If your company is registered then your company’s eTenders Administrator will register you as a new user on the site.
 If you need assistance verifying if your company is registered please contact support.
 To register a New Supplier Company, please click on SUPPLIER COMPANY REGISTRATION in the menu to the left.

 On 18th August 2014, eTenders released new features to assist Buyers with entering award details for all tenders both above and below threshold.
 This is a separate step to publishing awards on OJEU.
 Buyers must enter award details and value for all tenders in respect of all competition types including mini-competitions.
 This is in accordance with Circular 10/2014.

-o If you are publishing the tender on behalf of a third-party then a buyer account needs to be created for that third-party.
+o If you are publishing the tender on behalf of a third-party then a buyer account needs to be created for that third-party client.

 o Schools should always be the contracting authority not the Architect, Engineer or Consultant contracted to do the work.

-o School principal should always approve by email to firstname.lastname@example.org that an architect can be added to their account as company user.
+o School principal and all other authorities should always approve by email to firstname.lastname@example.org that an architect can be added to their account as company user.

 · Call us on +353 (0)21 243 92 77 during office hours (09:00am – 17:30pm GMT)